asaikali/docker-compose-postgres/README.md

        - ./docker_pgadmin_servers.json:/pgadmin4/servers.json
 ```

-pgAdmin does not provide a way to set passwords for the connections in `servers.json` since
+pgAdmin provides no mechanism to set passwords for the connections in `servers.json` since
 database passwords are sensitive and therefore should not be stored locally.
 This is a
 very good policy on pgAdmin's part but given our goal of being able to just land directly
-in the UI on the database we have to override the pgAdmin container entry point with
+in the UI  we have to override the pgAdmin container entrypoint as shown below.
-a shell script of our own you can see the details below.

 ```yaml
   entrypoint: